tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

       ]
     }

-* When the chunk that completes the share is successfully uploaded the response is ``CREATED``.
+* When the chunk that completes the share is successfully uploaded the response MUST be ``CREATED``.
-* If the *Content-Range* for a request covers part of the share that has already, and the data does not match already written data, the response is ``CONFLICT``.
+* If the *Content-Range* for a request covers part of the share that has already, and the data does not match already written data, the response MUST be ``CONFLICT``.
-  At this point the only thing to do is abort the upload and start from scratch (see below).
+  In this case the client MUST abort the upload.
+  The client MAY then restart the upload from scratch.

 Discussion
 ``````````